arcxp-ce-support/Fusion-Training-User-Stories/README.md

 ```

 4. Create .env
    copy env.example to .env and edit the file.
 Update the CONTENT_BASE with the correct org.
 Update ARC_ACCESS_TOKEN with your developer token.
 Update resizerKey with the correct resizerKey for your org.
+The .env file is in .gitignore and should never be checked into github.

 Run Fusion locally see [here](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/running-fusion-locally.md) for more details: